Deepan-Karmakar/p5.js-tutorial/Development.md

 The testing is done with [grunt-mocha](https://github.com/kmiyashiro/grunt-mocha) which uses [mocha](http://visionmedia.github.io/mocha/) test framework with [phantomjs](http://phantomjs.org/download.html).
 To get started:

+1. Install dependencies.
 ```
 cd p5.js/
 npm install
 ```

-Add test files corresponding to files in `src`.
-Link to the src and test files in `test.html`.
-Run the tests with `grunt mocha`.
+2. Add test files corresponding to files in `src`.
+3. Link to the src and test files in `test.html`.
+4. Run the tests with `grunt mocha`.